zUnixorn/Arch-root-on-ZFS-install/README.md

 ​
 ​
 ​
-​
-remove if you don't want encryption, set encryption algorythm remove if you don't want encryption, sets the keyformat (other options are keyfile for example) remove if you don't want encryption, sets the keylocation replace with your root partition id
+remove if you don't want encryption remove if you don't want encryption remove if you don't want encryption replace with your root partition id
 ```